whitjord/subnotes/README.md

 * Horizontal rules, there should be no need to seperate sections of a *note*, you would just create a new *notecard*.

 ## Spaced Repetition

+## To Be Determined

+* JSON or YAML or BOTH.
+* Markdown or HTML for markup language.
+* Should there be a max depth of *sub-notecards* in a *notebook*.
+If trying to match HTML the deepest level should be 6, including the *notebook* (root level *notecard*).
+For example, int the following *notebook*'s path, the *notecard* "Langauges" would would at level 6.
+> "Geography" > "Continents" > "Asia" > "Countries" > "China" > "Languages"

 ## Posible Additional Features